Chrystalkey/landtagszusammenfasser/structure.md

         3. receive ressources from the collector
 - supports reading api processes in some way
 ### Data in the Database
+- Metainformation
+    - list of hashes and associated collector's sources
+    - list of associated data file's locations, nullable (meaning no file present)
 - Gesetzesvorgang
-    - [meta] list of source hashes from collector sources
-    - [meta] associated data files' locators
+    - Parlament
+    - Name des Gesetzesvorhabens
-    - "Entwurf"
+    - Kurzbeschreibung
-    - "Beratung"
+    - Zustand
-    - "Beschlossen"
+    - weitere Informationen

 - Tagesordnungen